mfactory-lab/sv-manager/docs/pitch.md

 ## Solution

 A toolkit allowing to set up a validator node and monitoring in one-click manner with consistent common settings for everyone by providing an interactive shell script.
+It includes an Infrastructure-As-Code solution with an Ansible pack for experienced users to use as references and best practice documents.

 The monitoring can be installed separately using a shell script.

-The experienced team stands behind the project for further development, and for multilingual user support.
+An experienced team stands behind the project for further development and for multilingual user support.

 Features already implemented:
 - Node bootstrapping
 - Solana version upgrade
 - Various node and cluster monitoring dashboards
-- Alerts (via Telegram bot and other channels)
+- Simple alerts (via Telegram bot and other channels)

-Currently being developed:
-- The Infrastructure-As-Code with an Ansible pack for experienced users to use as references and best practice documents.

 Future plans:
-- Advanced version of the alerting system
+- Advanced alerting system
 - Disaster recovery
 - Mobile cockpit for alerts, notifications, and node control on the go
 - Open API enabling anyone to use the monitoring data